Swarthmore, Pennsylvania: Education

 Swarthmore lies within the Wallingford-Swarthmore School District.
-In 1983, the district was formed via a merger with the Nether Providence School District and Swarthmore-Rutledge School District.
-Public school students attend Swarthmore-Rutledge Elementary School, housed in the old Swarthmore High School, for grades K-5, Strath Haven Middle School for grades 6–8, and Strath Haven High School for grades 9-12.
+In 1971, the district was formed via a merger with the Nether Providence School District and Swarthmore-Rutledge School District.
+Public school students attend Swarthmore-Rutledge School, at 100 College Avenue in Swarthmore, for grades K-5.
+Public school students attend Strath Haven Middle School for grades 6–8 and Strath Haven High School for grades 9–12.
+Both of these schools are located in Wallingford.

 The borough's only private school is the George Crothers Memorial School, housed in the old Rutgers Avenue School.
-Notre Dame de Lourdes Catholic School is located adjacent to the borough.
+Notre Dame de Lourdes Catholic School is located adjacent to the borough in Ridley Township.

-For higher education, the borough is home to Swarthmore College, an academically-acclaimed private liberal arts college.
+The borough is home to Swarthmore College, a private liberal arts college founded in 1864.

 Transportation

 As of 2016 there were 18.88 mi of public roads in Swarthmore, of which 3.02 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 15.86 mi were maintained by the borough.

 Pennsylvania Route 320 is the only numbered highway serving Swarthmore.
-It follows a north-south alignment through the center of the borough via Chester Road, Swarthmore Avenue and Cedar Lane.
+It follows a north–south alignment through the center of the borough via Chester Road, Swarthmore Avenue and Cedar Lane.

 Swarthmore Station, a SEPTA Regional Rail train station on the Media/Wawa Line, sits between the college and the town's center.
-SEPTA Route 109 bus connecting Chester with Upper Darby stops along Chester Road.
+SEPTA Route 109 bus connecting Chester with Upper Darby stops along Pennsylvania Route 320.